-Build a better world with a master’s in real estate development from George Mason University.
+Build a better world with a master’s in real estate development from the Costello College of Business at George Mason University.

 Join an active network of real estate professionals while gaining the entrepreneurial and leadership skills necessary to develop vibrant and livable communities.

-Created in consultation with leading real estate development companies, Mason’s master of science in real estate development program is designed to enhance the employment potential and upward mobility of real estate industry professionals like you.
+Created in consultation with leading real estate development companies, the master of science in real estate development program from the Costello College of Business at George Mason University is designed to enhance the employment potential and upward mobility of real estate industry professionals like you.
 If you’re working in the areas of development, architecture, engineering, public planning, construction management, real estate finance, mortgage lending, property management, real estate law, or other related fields, you’ll benefit from this program.

 The program’s cross-disciplinary curriculum brings real-world experience into the classroom through case studies, site tours, problem-solving simulations, and guest lectures.
 Our professors' real-world industry expertise enriches the classroom experience from day one.

-Whether you are in the early stages of your career or have years of experience, Mason's master’s in real estate development program prepares you for key positions in real estate investment and development.
+Whether you are in the early stages of your career or have years of experience, the master’s in real estate development program at George Mason University's Costello College of Business prepares you for key positions in real estate investment and development.

 Request More Information